Christian1429/Christian1429/README.md

 Hi, I'm Christian a JavaScript Developer from Stockholm, Sweden.<br>
-I'm passionate about technology, coding, and building for the web.
+I'm passionate about technology, coding, and building for the web.<br>
 I work across the full stack and enjoy understanding the entire development flow, from frontend to backend and everything around it.

 # 💻 Tech Stack: